cryostatio/cryostatio.github.io/get-started/index.md

   summary="Select the Cryostat Operator and click the Install button" image-name="cryostat-operatorhub-install.png"
 %}
-Choose your Operator installation mode.
-If you select the **All Namespaces** installation mode the Cryostat Operator instance will watch for `Cryostat` or `ClusterCryostat` Custom Resources (`CR`s) created in any Namespace and create corresponding Cryostat instances.
-If you select the **A specific namespace** installation mode you must also select an installation Namespace, and the Cryostat Operator instance will only watch for `Cryostat` or `ClusterCryostat` instances created in that same Namespace.
+Choose your Operator installation mode:
+1. In **All Namespaces** installation mode, the Cryostat Operator instance will watch for `Cryostat` or `ClusterCryostat` Custom Resources (`CR`s) created in any Namespace and create corresponding Cryostat instances.
+2. In the **A specific namespace** installation mode, you must also select an installation Namespace, and the Cryostat Operator instance will only watch for `Cryostat` or `ClusterCryostat` instances created in that same Namespace.
 {% include howto_step.html
   summary="Install the Operator"
   image-name="cryostat-operatorhub-install-in-progress.png"